Resilience in Sports: How to Bounce Back from Failure

 As I addressed in the previous section, a large part of this comes from how we view failure in the first place.
 There is no shortcut to being resilient.
 To put it simply, we just have to do it.

 While it may seem strange, accepting does not mean wanting.
-We should not want failure, but we should accept it, meaning we allow it to happen, knowing it is a natural part of life.
+We should not want failure, but we should accept it, meaning we allow it to happen, knowing it is a natural part of sports (and a necessary part at that).

 View Failure as a Learning Experience